odysseyindia/odyssey-tours/content/english/tim/itineraries/bird-watching-in-north-india/_index.md

           activities like bicycle and walking tours in the buffer zone.
 A highlight is interact with the naturalists, over a glass of mahua by the cosy lounge-bar.
-        checkInDate: null
+        checkInDate: ''
-        checkInTime: null
+        checkInTime: ''
-        checkOutDate: null
+        checkOutDate: ''
-        checkOutTime: null
+        checkOutTime: ''
+        nights: ''
   - day: 9
     item:
       - type: excursion
         url: >-
           /destinations/india/states/madhya-pradesh/cities/satpura/excursions/jeep-safari-in-satpura-national-park/
         content: >-
-          You have an early-morning jeep safari into Satpura national park, a different experience from the afternoon one.

-          Your stay in Satpura is on Jungle Plan basis, which includes all meals, and one shared jeep safari with a naturalist per day.
-Each ride takes you into heart of the wilderness.
-You also have the choice of one other jungle activity per day - you can choose between a night safari, nature walk, canoe ride or a boat ride.
+          The best way to experience the jungle is to start at the crack of dawn and cross the Denwa River.
+This is the time when life in the forest slowly wakes up to daylight.
+Drive in your shared open-top jeep along favoured resting and feeding spots and track the ever-elusive predators of the Satpura Jungle.
-        date: null
+        date: ''
-        etd: null
+        etd: ''
         duration: ''
+      - type: excursion
+        url: >-
+          /destinations/india/states/madhya-pradesh/cities/satpura/excursions/private-jeep-safari-with-naturalist-in-satpura-national-park/
+        content: >-
+          There’s nothing quite like exploring Satpura Tiger Reserve in a private open-top jeep.
+Accompanied by experienced naturalists and Satpura’s local guides, each ride takes you into heart of the wilderness.
+In an effort to reduce the pressure of tourism in the area, the authorities restrict the number of vehicles in the reserve, keeping you away from crowds and close to all the action.
+        date: ''
+        etd: ''
+        duration: ''
   - day: 10
     item:
       - type: city
         url: /destinations/india/states/madhya-pradesh/cities/bhopal/
-        content: 'Today, you drive back to Bhopal, to connect with your onward flight.'
+        content: Today, you drive back to Bhopal, to connect with your onward flight.
 highlights:
   - Over two days of birding in the wetlands of Bharatpur's national park
-- Boat safaris on the amazing Chambal river
-- Jeep safaris in Satpura national park
+  - Boat safaris on the amazing Chambal river Jeep safaris in Satpura national park
-- Visiting the Taj Mahal in Agra
-- Being awed by prehistoric cave paintings in Bhimbetka
+  - Visiting the Taj Mahal in Agra Being awed by prehistoric cave paintings in Bhimbetka
 ---
 India's varied terrain and large forest area make it a wonderful destination for birders, and in arid north and central India in particular, the smallest water body becomes a thriving avian metropolis.
-You start your tour with a multi-day stay at Bharatpur's Keoladeo Ghana bird sanctuary, whose wetlands are home to vast numbers of aquatic birds.
+You start your tour with a multi-day stay at Bharatpur’s Keoladeo Ghana bird sanctuary, whose wetlands are home to vast numbers of aquatic birds.
 You then take a trip on the Chambal river near Agra, a fabulous place to spot a variety of ducks, skimmers, herons and raptors, as well as endangered gharial crocodiles, muggers, turtles and the very rare Gangetic dolphins.
 A cultural interlude takes you to the fabulous Taj Mahal and the wonderful cave art outside Bhopal, and then you end up at the little-known Satpura national park, a beautiful forest that can be explored by jeep, boat, cycle or even on foot.
 With close to 400 species of birds and plenty of time in each spot, this is sure to be a momentous birding journey.